Javascript Mathematical Operations

 Problem 3: Increment and Decrement

-and set it to an initial value.
+Define a variable count and set it to an initial value.
 Increment and then decrement the variable in two different ways:

 - Using the

-operators. - Using the
+++and--operators. - Using the

-operators.
++=and-=operators.
 Log the result after each operation.Instructions:

 - Define a variable

-and assign it an initial value (e.g., 10). - Use
+countand assign it an initial value (e.g., 10). - Use

-to increment the variable by 1 and log the result. - Use
+++to increment the variable by 1 and log the result. - Use

-to decrement the variable by 1 and log the result. - Use
+--to decrement the variable by 1 and log the result. - Use

-to increment the variable by a specific value and log the result. - Use
++=to increment the variable by a specific value and log the result. - Use

-to decrement the variable by a specific value and log the result. - Log result 3 times (Use these operations to increment/decremnt your number atleast 3 times)
+-=to decrement the variable by a specific value and log the result. - Log result 3 times (Use these operations to increment/decremnt your number atleast 3 times)

 Example: